Mental health services for schools

 - 13 – 25 year olds

-- Young people at schools, colleges and youth organisations in Hammersmith and Fulham, Westminster, Kensington and Chelsea, Hounslow and Ealing.
+- Young people at schools, colleges and youth organisations in Hammersmith, Fulham, Ealing and Hounslow, Westminster, Kensington and Chelsea, Hounslow and Ealing.

 In my opinion, in a short period of time, the service has had an immediate impact in improving the quality of pastoral/mental health support within the college and I hope very much that this is a project that will have opportunity to grow and develop.